jerdog/devops-human-factor-slidev/slides.md

 <!--
 ## Throwing code over the wall
-Remember when "DevOps" meant throwing code (and maybe a few passive-aggressive emails, that thankfully weren’t meetings) over the wall?
+Remember when "DevOps" meant throwing code (and maybe a few passive-aggressive emails, that thankfully weren’t meetings - but of course some were and still are) over the wall?
 How "not my code, not my problem" was a common enough phrase?
 -->

 ---